jonsowman/cusf-standalone-predictor/README.markdown

 # CUSF standalone predictor

-Working on improving the Cambridge University Spaceflight landing predictor, used for predicting the flight path and landing location of latex balloon.
+Working on improving the Cambridge University Spaceflight landing predictor, used for predicting the flight path and landing location of latex balloons.

 ## Install